Kennedy01-crypto/Advanced-App-Programming/README.md

 ## Description

-The AAP (Application for Administration and Processing) repository contains multiple Windows Forms applications designed to manage various types of records efficiently.
+The AAP (Advanced Application Programming) repository contains multiple Windows Forms applications and console applications designed to manage various types of records efficiently.
 The current projects include a Voter Management System (EVIMS), a Student Record Management System (Slip Management), an ATM Management System, a KCA Result System, and a Library Management System.

 ## Projects

 - **EVIMS**: A Windows Forms application for managing voter information, allowing users to add, display, and clear voter records.
 - **Slip Management**: A Windows Forms application for managing student records, including details, grades, and attendance.
 It provides functionalities for both administrators and students.
 - **ATMSystem**: A console application that simulates the operations of an Automated Teller Machine (ATM).
 It allows users to perform various banking tasks.
-- **KCA Result System**: A Windows Forms application designed to manage student results, including installation instructions for required packages.
+- **KCA Result System**: A console application designed to manage student results, including installation instructions for required packages.
 - **LibraryApp**: A Windows Forms application for managing library records, with prerequisites for .NET 6.0 or later.

 ## Table of Contents